Facts & Stats

 Pension or 401(K)

 Taxes in Uruguay

-Learn how employment taxes affect your payroll and your employees’ paychecks in Uruguay.
+Learn how employment taxes and statutory fees affect your payroll and your employees’ paychecks in Uruguay.

 Types of leave